Artificial Intelligence for the Earth Systems

 Alex M. Haberlie, Northern Illinois University

-Aaron Hill, Colorado State University
+Aaron Hill, University of Oklahoma

 Christopher Irrgang, Center for Artificial Intelligence in Public Health Research, Robert Koch Institute, Berlin, Germany